07 Sep, 2013

-There are essentially three ways of accumulating points:
+There are essentially two ways of accumulating points:

 - In-store points.
 These are displayed on small white cards near the price of each item.
 I actually find them hard to see sometimes, so it’s smart to pay attention.
 Everyone who is enrolled in the program can get these points.

 - Digital points.
 These are points that are tailored to your past purchases and don’t apply to everyone.
 You’re notified by email which products can earn you points.